jameslancaster/AI-Assisted-Code-Review/README.md

 ### Notes:
 - If the model is not in the list of officially supported models, a warning will be logged, but the task will still attempt to use the specified model.
-- Ensure the model you specify is available in your OpenAI account or service.
+- Ensure the model you specify is available in your OpenAI account.

 ## Custom API URL Support